bnjsx/docs/flex.md

 - You **can’t use `$place` inside a `$replace`**.
 Think of them as separate steps—one defines the place, the other fills it.

-Absolutely—let’s make it clear, friendly, and human!

----

 ### Include Statement

 The `$include` statement lets you **drop in static components** wherever you need them.
 It's perfect for content that never changes but appears in multiple places—like logos, dividers, or visual elements.